 Any new illustrations and infographics may be created with advice and approval from the Design team.
 The style should be derived from the linework present in the master logo, the identifier and all other areas of the University branding.

-To insert or use these icons in Word
+To insert or use these icons as a font

-- Download the icons, unzip and install as a custom font into your fonts folder
+- Download the Event or Design icons, unzip and install as a custom font into your fonts folder

 - Navigate to the 'Symbols' tab and click the small arrow beside 'Symbol'

 - Click 'More symbols'